hmngwy/jenny/README.md

 mkdir -p ~/blog && cd ~/blog
 ```

-Use the subcommand below to semi-automatically initialize your blog folder with a `.blogrc` file and a sample first post.
+Use the subcommand below to initialize your blog folder with a `.blogrc` file and a sample first post.

 ```
 jenny init